30 Things You Shouldn't Do When the Weather Gets Colder

 The cool-weather months often bring anticipation of beloved seasonal activities — bundling up in sweaters to see fall foliage, being cozy by the fire, gathering with friends and family to eat and drink, skipping the gym, getting a guilt attack after putting away too much holiday fudge…

-Yes, often there’s a thin line between a holiday tradition and a holiday trap.
-That’s why The Remedy consulted some of the country’s top experts to help us identify the most common ways we undermine our health and fitness when the weather gets colder, and the healthy things to do instead (while still enjoying the seasons to the fullest).
+Yes, often there's a thin line between a holiday tradition and a holiday trap.
+That's why Eat This, Not That!
+Health consulted some of the country's top experts to help us identify the most common ways we undermine our health and fitness when the weather gets colder, and the healthy things to do instead (while still enjoying the seasons to the fullest).

 "Just because the weather is feeling cooler and the days are getting shorter, don't be misled that you are safe from the sun," says Tsippora Shainhouse, MD, FAAD, a board-certified dermatologist in Beverly Hills, California.
 "UV rays are always present and can pass through clouds, car and office windows and reflect off of water, pavement, snow and ice.
 They cause direct skin damage and secondary oxidative damage that lead to skin cancers, melanoma, skin dyspigmentation, and premature skin aging, including wrinkles."